markusmoenig/Eldiron/docs/docs/creator/actions.md

 Jump into a first-person preview of the region.
 This also clears any active surface-edit overlay so the scene renders cleanly.

 In first-person view, hold the right mouse button and use `WASD` to fly.
-Release the right mouse button or press `Escape` to return to normal editing. `Space` still toggles fly navigation as a touchpad-friendly fallback; in that mode the pointer position relative to the center of the view controls looking.
+Release the right mouse button or press `Escape` to return to normal editing.
+Right-drag uses captured raw mouse motion in the desktop and Xcode/macOS builds so turning is not limited by the screen edge. `Space` still toggles fly navigation as a touchpad-friendly fallback; in that mode the pointer position relative to the center of the view controls looking.

 Fly navigation controls: